AssetFetch/spec/spec.md

 ## 10.2.
 Implementation analysis

 When analyzing a set of implementations sent from the provider via the [implementation list endpoint](#54-implementation-list), the client SHOULD decide for every implementation whether it is "readable".
-It MAY represent this as a binary choice or a more gradual representation.
+It MAY represent this as a binary choice or a more gradual or qualitative representation, such as a compatibility rating.

-Possible factors for this decision are:
+Factors which the client SHOULD consider for this decision are:

 ### 10.2.1.
 General file format analysis
 The file types used in the implementation, as indicated by the `extension` field in the `handle.*` datablock.